Plenty of people struggle to decide how they want to sleep every night.

 - Avoid the stomach.
 Stomach sleepers tend to put more pressure on their muscles and joints, which can lead to aches, nerve issues, and numbness.

 It’s hard to pinpoint the best method for sleeping.
+If you can’t find a comfortable sleeping position, it might be one of the signs you need a new mattress.
 Experts agree that you should stick with whatever sleeping habits work best for you.

 But, that said, sleeping on your back appears to be the healthiest method, followed by your left side, then your right one.
 Just try to avoid sleeping on your stomach if you can.

 “Whether you sleep on your side, back or stomach, if you wake up feeling refreshed and pain-free, there’s probably no reason to break a habit that’s working for you,” according to CNN.
 “But if you’re having any of the issues mentioned here, it might be a good idea to experiment with something new.”